 Information flows in the traditional model were limited to regularized information channels or pipes.
 Figure 3.1 illustrates the traditional information flow, which is a linear, winnowing process designed to limit information flow to circumscribed paths and to narrow the scope of information ultimately used for the decision.
 Few players were allowed to present information, and all information had to pass through institutional "information gates."
-Once it had passed through the information gate, information was further subjected to "raking criticism" further winnowing the information available to decision makers.
+Once it had passed through the information gate, information available to decision makers.
 Though that process may have been useful for due-process protection, it serves far less well for system-wide policy making.